xgfone/gconf/README.md

 	// The parser can get any information from the argument, config.
 	//
 	// When the parser parsed out the option value, it should call
-	// config.SetOptValue(), which will set the group option.
+	// config.UpdateOptValue(), which will set the group option.
 	// For the default group, the group name may be "" instead,
 	//
 	// For the CLI parser, it should get the parsed CLI argument by calling